LogicEu/fract/README.md

 * 4x4 Matrix Operations (Projections, Rotations, etc...)
 * Lerp, Smoothlerp, Sqrtfast, Clamp, etc...

-> Fract has a single header fract.h that includes all declarations.
+> Fract has a single header file fract.h that includes all declarations.
+The only
+> dependency of fract is the standard math library, used mainly for
+> trigonometry.

 ## Example